Open-LinaOS-Foundation/LinaOS/Documentation/block/queue-sysfs.rst

 ----------------------
 While discard_max_hw_bytes is the hardware limit for the device, this setting is the software limit.
-Some devices exhibit large latencies when large discards are issued, setting this value lower will make Linux issue smaller discards and potentially help reduce latencies induced by large discard operations.
+Some devices exhibit large latencies when large discards are issued, setting this value lower will make LinaOS issue smaller discards and potentially help reduce latencies induced by large discard operations.